mattwebbio/orbital-sync/CONFIG.md

 | `PRIMARY_HOST_PATH`     | No       | N/A     | `/` or `/apps/pi-hole`                               | The path to be appended to your base URL.
 The default Pi-hole path is `/admin`, which is added automatically.    |

 ## Secondary Hosts

+Secondary Pi-holes that data will be copied to.

 Replace `(#)` with a number, starting at 1, to add multiple.
 Each must be sequential, (i.e. `SECONDARY_HOSTS_1_BASE_URL`, `SECONDARY_HOSTS_2_BASE_URL`, `SECONDARY_HOSTS_3_BASE_URL`, and so on) and start at number 1.
 Any gaps (for example, 3 to 5 skipping 4) will result in configuration after the gap being skipped.